Josiah Gray: Washington Nationals

-In 2022, he was 7–10 with a 5.02 ERA in 148.2 innings, and led the majors in home runs allowed, with 38, and the highest rate of home runs per 9 innings, at 2.3.
+In 2022, Gray posted a 7–10 record with a 5.02 ERA in 148 2/3 innings, and led the majors in home runs allowed, with 38, and the highest rate of home runs per 9 innings, at 2.3.

 In 2023, Gray went 8–13 and posted a career-best 3.91 ERA.
 He was named to the 2023 MLB All-Star Game as the Nationals' only representative.
-At the All-Star game, Gray pitched the bottom of the third inning for the National League, allowing no runners on base.
+At the All-Star Game, Gray pitched the bottom of the third inning for the National League, allowing no runners on base.
 The National League team would win the game, 3–2.

-Gray made only 2 starts for the Nationals in 2024 before he was placed on the injured list with flexor strain on April 9, 2024.
+Gray made only two starts for the Nationals in 2024 before he was placed on the injured list with flexor strain on April 9, 2024.
 He was transferred to the 60–day injured list on July 5.
 On July 19, it was announced that Gray would undergo season-ending surgery to repair a partial tear in his ulnar collateral ligament.
-He also missed the entire 2025 season.
+He also missed the entirety of the 2025 season due to the injury.

+On March 19, 2026, Gray was optioned to Triple-A Rochester to begin the regular season.
+Shortly thereafter on March 23, Gray was diagnosed with a flexor strain and was immediately placed on the 60-day injured list.
+Gray returned to the active roster on September 17.